Aastapchik/TeachMeSkills_C27_Lesson_9_HW/README.md

 The program allows you to make transfers between cards of different payment systems

 The second task allows you to multiply two matrices

+The folder src_figure contains a task with shapes with a class with a modifier Sealed